Have you ever taken a shot of honey?

 What if I was lacking a certain vitamin or mineral and my body knew this and it is secretly taking over to obtain what it needs?

 Is my gut ecology actually secretly sending me subliminal messages to eat certain foods that one particular strain of bacteria or yeast need to live on?
-I’ve talked about this before here.
+I’ve talked about this before in my post on week 11 of my SCD healing journey.

 This is sort of a brain-dump-rant post, but I’ve been researching and working on several hypotheses related to the above and I’m curious